 Flu season will soon be upon us once again.
-To answer any questions you may have about the influenza vaccine Sue Brown (formerly lead specialist nurse in Rheumatology at the Royal National Hospital of Rheumatic Diseases in Bath), Jane Hollis (Lupus Nurse Specialist at Addenbrooke’s Hospital), Dr David Jayne (Rheumatology Consultant at Addenbrooke’s Hospital) and Dr Kate Armon (Consultant Paediatric Rheumatologist at Addenbrooke’s Hospital) and Dr Rona Smith (Clinical Lecturer in Nephrology at Addenbrooke’s Hospital) have written the following article for us.
+To answer any questions you may have about the influenza vaccine Sue Brown (formerly lead specialist nurse in Rheumatology at the Royal National Hospital of Rheumatic Diseases in Bath), Jane Hollis (Lupus Nurse Specialist at Addenbrooke’s Hospital), Dr David Jayne (Professor of Clinical Autoimmunity at Addenbrooke’s Hospital), Dr Kate Armon (Consultant Paediatric Rheumatologist at Addenbrooke’s Hospital) and Dr Rona Smith (Clinical Lecturer in Nephrology at Addenbrooke’s Hospital) have written the following article for us.

 Why is the flu jab important in lupus?

 For most people, flu is not usually serious and recovery is often expected within a week.
 However, for certain groups of people, especially those with diseases of the immune system such as lupus, symptoms can last longer and there could be an increased risk of developing complications such as bronchitis or pneumonia.
 The flu vaccine is available free of charge to everyone with lupus in the UK in order to protect you from the flu and any potential complications.

 My partner has lupus.
 Should I have the flu vaccination as well?

 This depends very much on how unwell your partner is with lupus, so it would be sensible to discuss this with your GP.
 It is possible you may be offered the flu vaccine in order to prevent any risk to your partner.